Derrick Brooks

-Derrick Dewan Brooks (born April 18, 1973) is an American former professional football player who was an outside linebacker for his entire 14-year career in the National Football League (NFL) with the Tampa Bay Buccaneers.
-Brooks played college football at Florida State, where he twice received consensus All-American honors, and was selected by the Buccaneers in the first round of the 1995 NFL Draft.
+Derrick Dewan Brooks (born April 18, 1973) is an American former professional football player who was a linebacker for his entire 14-year career in the National Football League (NFL) with the Tampa Bay Buccaneers.
+Brooks played college football for the Florida State Seminoles, earning consensus All-American honors twice.
+He was selected by the Buccaneers in the first round of the 1995 NFL draft.
 An 11-time Pro Bowl selection and five-time first-team All-Pro, Brooks was the NFL Defensive Player of the Year in 2002 en route to winning the franchise's first Super Bowl title in Super Bowl XXXVII.
+He was inducted to the Pro Football Hall of Fame in 2014 and the College Football Hall of Fame in 2016.

 Following his retirement, Brooks served as co-owner and president of the Tampa Bay Storm in the Arena Football League (AFL) from 2011 to 2017.
-He was inducted to the Pro Football Hall of Fame in 2014 and the College Football Hall of Fame in 2016.
+In 2025, he became the chief operating officer for the South Florida Bulls athletics program.

-Early years
+Early life

 Brooks attended Washington High School in Pensacola, Florida.
 In his senior season in 1991, Brooks carried Pensacola to the state playoff semifinals, where they lost to the eventual champion Manatee Hurricanes of Bradenton, Florida.
 In 2007, he was named to the Florida High School Athletic Association All-Century Team, which selected the Top 33 players in the 100-year history of high school football in the state of Florida's history.